Qualifications for Home Ownership

 - To qualify for low- or moderate-income housing, income of the applicant(s) must be at least $30,000, and total household income (from all sources) must fall below the maximum guideline for household size.

-- Applicants must be able to afford payment of utilities, taxes, insurance, maintenance expenses and the repayment of the interest-free mortgage as well as other current debt the applicant may have.
+- Applicants must be able to afford payment of utilities, taxes, insurance, maintenance expenses and the repayment of the affordable mortgage as well as other current debt the applicant may have.

 - Debt must be less than forty (40%) percent of income.